brimdata/super/docs/language/data-types.md

 comprehensively self describing.
 When named types are defined in the input data, there is no need to declare their type in a query.
-In this case, a SuperPipe expression may refer to the type by the name that simply appears to the runtime as a side effect of operating upon the data.
-If the type name referred to in this way does not exist, then the type value reference results in `error("missing")`.
-For example,
+In this case, a SuperSQL expression may refer to the type by the name that simply appears to the runtime as a side effect of operating upon the data, e.g.,

 ```mdtest-spq
 # spq